Updated 2026-03-08

 • Real-time personalization at massive scale justifies the ROI

 Don't switch just to save money if you genuinely need enterprise mobile engagement.
 The time to rebuild sophisticated mobile journeys elsewhere isn't worth it.
 But if you're paying Braze prices primarily for email marketing, the alternatives are 50-100x cheaper.
-Use our email validator tool to ensure list quality when evaluating any platform.
+Use our email validator tool to ensure list quality when evaluating any platform, and check our SPF checker to verify your authentication setup.

 Frequently Asked Questions